uiowa/uids/README.md

 This will also run `gulp` as a prebuild task.

-#### Viewing the HDS Locally
+#### Viewing the UIDS Locally
-Start the Fractal server to view the HDS.
+Start the Fractal server to view the UIDS.

 ```
 npm run start